Homotopy versus isotopy: spheres with duals in 4-manifolds: Preliminaries on surfaces in 4-manifolds

 The Hurewicz isomorphism identifies the map on the right hand side with $\pi_2W\ra \pi_2M$ which sends $S$ to zero by our conclusion on $R,R'$ being based homotopic.
 By excision and Lefschetz duality,

-which implies that $[S]=0$. \end{proof} We note that Lemma~\ref{lem:based} is the reason why free (versus based) homotopy and isotopy agree in the presence of a common dual.
-In particular, why we don't have to divide out by the conjugation action of $\pi_1M$ in Theorem~\ref{thm:4d-light-bulb}.
-In our forthcoming paper on 2-spheres in 5-manifolds \cite{ST2} this difference will be relevant and fully exploited.
+which implies that $[S]=0$. \end{proof} We note that Lemma~\ref{lem:based} is the reason why free (versus based) homotopy and isotopy agree in the presence of a common dual, and in particular, why we don't have to divide out by the conjugation action of $\pi_1M$ in Theorem~\ref{thm:4d-light-bulb}.

 In the rest of the paper, we will turn a sequence of finger moves and Whitney moves as in Lemma~\ref{lem:based} into an isotopy, provided the Freedman--Quinn invariant vanishes.
-If $f:S^2\imra M$ is the {\em middle level} of such a sequence, i.e.\ the result of all finger moves on $R$, then there are two {\em clean collections of Whitney disks} for $f$ in $M$: One collection $\cW$ reverses all the finger moves and leads back to $R=f_\cW$, and the other collection $\cW'$ does the interesting Whitney moves to arive at $R'=f_{\cW'}$.
+If $f:S^2\imra M$ is the {\em middle level} of such a sequence, i.e.\ the result of all finger moves on $R$, then there are two {\em clean collections of Whitney disks} for $f$ in $M$: One collection $\cW$ reverses all the finger moves and leads back to $R=f_\cW$, and the other collection $\cW'$ does the interesting Whitney moves to arrive at $R'=f_{\cW'}$.

 Thus the triple $(f,\cW,\cW')$ represents the entire homotopy from $R$ to $R'$ up to isotopy.
-By construction, the two collections of Whitney disks are {\em clean} in the sense of Definition~\ref{def:clean} which formalizes the above discussion.
+By construction, each of the two collections of Whitney disks is {\em clean} in the sense of Definition~\ref{def:clean} which formalizes the above discussion.
 In particular, since the result of Lemma~\ref{lem:based} is a homotopy in the complement of $G$, the notion of clean Whitney disk will include disjointness from $G$.
 Then all our maneuvers will stay in the complement of $G$, explaining the last sentence in Theorem~\ref{thm:4d-light-bulb}.